DFE-Digital/rsd-core-libs/src/DfE.CoreLibs.Notifications/readme.md

 5. **Use Categories**: Group related notifications for better management
 6. **Consider Priority**: Use priority levels for important notifications

-## Migration from Existing Code

-If you have existing notification code similar to the example you provided:

-1. Replace direct session access with `INotificationService`
-2. Use the async methods (`AddSuccessAsync`, etc.)
-3. Configure the service with `AddNotificationServices()`
-4. Update frontend code to handle the new JSON structure

-The service maintains backward compatibility with your existing notification structure while adding flexibility and async support.

 ## Important Setup Note

 **When using session storage (the default), you MUST register `IHttpContextAccessor` in your application:**